-The front forks of this model are pneumomechanical, namely, a combination air and mechanical coil spring in the inner tubes By adjusting the air pressure, you can alter the suspension to suit the motorcycle's load and the operating conditions Refer to page 6-25 for proper adjustment procedures motorcycle's load (ex: optional accessories etc.) and riding conditions.
-Refer to page 6-26 for proper adjustment procedures.
+The front forks of this model are pneumomechanical; namely, there is a combination air and mechanical coil spring in the inner tubes.
+By adjusting the air pressure, you can alter the suspension to suit the motorcycle's load and the operating conditions.
+Refer to page 8-24 for proper adjustment procedures.